-Awhile back I talked about the symptoms our son Bud had that led to us finally realizing that he needed emotional help (that story can be found here).
+Awhile back I talked about the symptoms our son Bud had that led to us finally realizing that he needed emotional help.

 Suffice it to say that one day Bud texted me from school saying, “I might as well kill myself.”
 Art and I read that as a suicide threat, so we immediately called the school and took action to make sure Bud was protected.
 Later, Bud asked me why we made such a big deal.
 “I wasn’t going to kill myself,” he told me.
 “I just said I might as well since nothing was going right.”
 Huh?
 Is that teenage logic?
 How am I, as a parent, supposed to know the difference?
 Is there a difference?